What Is Defensive Behavior? Signs, Types & Impact Of Defensiveness

 When Others Are Showing Defensiveness…

 In case someone else is being defensive, you have the power to control the situation before it heats up and causes damage.
-What you can do is:
+What you can do when others are being defensive is:

 - Frame requests to them instead of criticizing their actions directly.